mekinney/Docs/aspnetcore/mvc/controllers/filters.md

 ## Using Middleware as Filters

 Filters work like [middleware](../../fundamentals/middleware.md), but the filter pipeline is part of MVC, which means that filters have access to MVC context and constructs.
-For instance, a filter can easily detect whether model validation on a request has generated errors.
+For instance, a filter can detect whether model validation on a request has generated errors.

 In ASP.NET Core 1.1, you can use middleware in the filter pipeline.
 You might want to do that if you have a middleware component that needs access to MVC route data, or one that should run only for certain controllers or actions.